anoush pan-my grandmother's story

 so much so

-he went on the list
+he went on the list, that list

 to be taken away